Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/groups.rst

 Group objects together without any kind of transformation relationship.
 Use groups to just logically organize your scene, or to facilitate one-step appending or linking between files or across scenes.
-Objects that are part of a group always shows as light green when selected; see image (*Grouped objects*).
+Objects that are part of a group always shows as light green when selected.
+See Fig. Grouped objects.

 Options